 If you sell merchandise for cash then it's important that you know how to verify a 100 dollar bill.
-In this article we'll go over commercial money detectors and also how to use the eye test.
+In this article we'll go over counterfeit money detectors and also how to use the eye test.

 Counterfeit Money Detectors